testomatio/check-tests/README.md

 Once this action is enabled GitHub a bot will create a comment for each Pull Request with a list of all changed tests.

-This inforamtion is useful to:
+This inforamation is useful to:

 * track addition and removal of your tests
 * see overview of all tests in a project